za3k/short-programs/README.md

 hours
 ---
 Reports what hours I was at the computer, based on my bash history.
 On linux, I instead use [keystroked](https://github.com/vanceza/keystroked).

-internet-timelimit
----
-(Arch, netcfg) Connects to the internet for short period of time, then automatically disconnects.
-Usage: `internet.sh MINUTES REASON`

-install-yaourt
----
-Installs 'yaourt' on arch linux

 internet_up?
 ---